-A candidate for Spokane School Board, position 5, Spokane Public Schools in the 2017 Washington General Election, Nov.
+A candidate for Spokane School Board Seat 5, Spokane Public Schools in the 2023 Washington General Election, Nov.
 7

-Political experience: Spokane Public Schools board member in March 2017.
+Political experience: Appointed as a Spokane Public Schools board member in March 2017.
 Elected as Spokane Public Schools board member in November 2017.